secure-compilation/SECOMP/README.md

 In case one doesn't want to install a RISC-V compiler, then running `./configure rv64-linux` will be enough.

-One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional argument number `N` can limit the number of simultaneous jobs:

-    $ make -jN

-After building once, or after running `make depend`, the alternative command `make proof` can be used to only check the proofs.

 ## Main branch: `ccs-submission`